‘Doc’ Antle wildlife trafficking trial delayed until June 2023 - NewsBreak

 wpde.com

-UPDATE: Georgetown County deputies arrested a 36-year-old man in connection with this case.
-Learn more here. — ANDREWS, S.C.
+ANDREWS, S.C.
 (WCBD) – Georgetown County deputies are investigating a case of animal cruelty involving cows.
-Deputies with the Georgetown County Sheriff’s Office were called to a property off Hardee Street in the Andrews area on Saturday after […]
+Deputies with the Georgetown County Sheriff’s Office were called Saturday to a property off Hardee Street in the Andrews area after a witness reported seeing cows roaming the streets.
+Law enforcement said that three cows were found dead in […]

 Conway police investigate Halloween night shooting